BUYER’S BROKER – REPRESENTING BUYERS

 Q. What is SBT’s Sublet Policy?

-A. Tenant-Shareholders are prohibited from subleasing their units for the first two (2) years of their ownership.
+A. New shareholders are prohibited from subleasing their units for the first two (2) years of their ownership.

 As per Southbridge Towers proprietary lease section 5.2, after the two (2) year period following the Shareholder may sublet the Apartment for no more than two (2) years out of any five (5) year period with a two (2) year gap period in between sublets.
-It is not allowed to sublet for less than one year (1) and not more than two (2).
+Shareholders are NOT permitted to sublet for less than one year (1) and not more than two (2).
 Shareholders who owned two units are not permitted to sublet.